 So, we know that hissing is a common phenomenon for the turtle, and it is just a hissing-nothing else.
 But if you see the pet turtle hissing at you whenever you approach it, then the hissing is no longer a biological incident.

-If you observe the turtle hissing when you want it to pet, the indication is evident.
+If you observe the turtle hissing when you want it to be pet, the indication is evident.
 The turtle doesn’t want to be touched at all.

-The turtle’s aggressiveness when you touch it happens mainly if it is unfamiliar with you.
+The turtle’s aggressiveness when you touch it happens mainly if it is unfamiliar to you.
 Also, when a turtle wants to be left alone, it will hiss whenever you pet it.
 Thus, it will start retracting its head inside the shell, and you will hear the hissing sound.

 Note that turtles are display pets.
 They are docile but hate being pet or touched like cats, which will often come close to you and ask for gentle touches.
 Turtles are solitary animals and simply dislike being touched.